Dementia Diagnosis

 • Ignore concerns or questions from PLWD or their care partner(s)

-Practice point1,3: Remain attentive to non-verbal cues during disclosure appointments and engage with allied health professionals to identify tailored resources and support PLWD advocacy.
+Practice point1,3: Remain attentive to non-verbal cues during disclosure appointments.
+Engage with allied health professionals to identify tailored resources and invite their advocacy on behalf of PLWD.

 Post-diagnostic supports4